Page Designer

 Page Designer Pages within Business Manager aren’t cached allowing Content Editors and Merchandisers to see their updates immediately.
 For optimal performance, we recommend you ensure the nesting within components are kept to 5 or under.

-Page Caching is skipped when a page is viewed in either editing or previewing mode of the Page Designer tool, so any change can be immediately visible to the user.
-However in the plain storefront, the customer page cache instrumentations apply as coded.
-Slow rendering typically results from either the page not yet in the page cache when viewed outside of Page Designer, or a low-performing page implementation.
+Page caching is skipped in Page Designer editing or previewing mode.
+This makes changes immediately visible to the user.
+In the plain storefront, customer page cache instrumentations apply as coded.
+Slow rendering typically results from the page not being cached yet or a low-performing page implementation.

 For slow performing pages, we recommend you check to see if the implementation has to be revised: